-If you have comments about the technical accuracy, content, or organization of this document, please contact SGI.
+If you have comments about the technical accuracy, content, or organization of this document, contact SGI.
 Be sure to include the title and document number of the manual with your comments.
 (Online, the document number is located in the front matter of the manual.
-In printed manuals, the document number can be found on the back cover.)
+In printed manuals, the document number is located at the bottom of each page.)